dcunited001/dcunited001.github.io/_posts/2018-01-19-wtf-america-united-we-stand-divided-we-fall.md

 >
 > "Of course we do, we il/legally monitor all communications and we've
 > pinned him down sociophysically by defaming and smearing his
 > character.
-He'll never work again, unless it's McDonalds" -- AAA
+He'll never work again, unless it's McDonalds." -- AAA
 >
 > "Well that's fantastic.
 It sounds like he's sociophysically primed
-> like a tree in a forest with no one around to hear him fall
+> like the tree in a forest with no one around to hear him fall
 > down.
+Death of a Salesman.
 Perfect.
+Great job!
 Take the shot." -- BBB
 >
 > "But you don't understand.
 The guys like Einstein or some shit and
 > we look like a bunch of shitdicks who raped him in the ass on a
 > train to Dashau.
-We used him as a punching back, gangraping him to
+We used him as a punching bag, gangraping him to
 > train HUMINT.
 It ... looks really, really bad." -- AAA
 >
-> "We'll that sounds really bad.
+> "Well that sounds really bad.
 FUCK!
 We can't deal with that.
 Kill
 > him." -- BBB
 >
 > "No, you don't get it.
 He sees everything coming, like the
-> terrifying prescient being that dominates the universe in
+> terrifying prescient being that dominates the universe at the end of
+> time in Dune -- *or what might as well be the end of time*.
+Every
-> Dune.
-Every time we try to do anything, we fuck up.
-And the worst
+> time we try to do anything, we fuck up.
+And the worst part is that
-> part is that it's all our fault.
-We look horrible and everyone
+> it's all our fault.
+We look horrible and everyone supports him,
-> supports him, though they're too scared to speak up." -- AAA
+> though they're too scared to speak up." -- AAA
 >
 > "Well, it's not going to come back on me.
 That's for sure, I've
 > gotten my hands too dirty for this country to take a fall now.
 This